BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 There is also a standard linux x64 build that can be used for Ubuntu ect.

 ## Plans

-Add weather maps end point https://openweathermap.org/api/weathermaps
+Add an "On this day last year" feature that will display the average temperature and weather conditions for this day last year.

 Add settings options to let the user
 1. Prevent the app from aking to display saved weather everytime and just automatically update on start
 2. Suppress or show the header
 3. Prevent the recurring update from starting
 4. Display short or long menu by default

 Add the air polution end point https://openweathermap.org/api/air-pollution

-Make an actual user interface maybe with [Terminal.Gui](https://github.com/gui-cs/Terminal.Gui)
+Make an actual user interface maybe with [Terminal.Gui](https://github.com/gui-cs/Terminal.Gui) or [.NET MAUI](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui?view=net-maui-8.0)

+Once user interface is constructed include weather maps end point https://openweathermap.org/api/weathermaps